marijeb/AutomationTest/README.md

 ### Synopsis ###

-* A sample test automation solution using Selenium, SpecFlow, MsTest in C# (udemy course)
+* A sample test automation solution using Selenium, SpecFlow, MsTest in C# following course from Udemey